MicrosoftDocs/azure-docs/articles/logic-apps/monitor-logic-apps.md

 <a name="resubmit-workflow-run"></a>

-## Rerun a workflow with same inputs
+## Resubmit a workflow with same inputs

-You can rerun a previously finished workflow with the same inputs that the workflow previously used by resubmitting the run to Azure Logic Apps.
+You can rerun a previously finished workflow with the same inputs that the workflow used previously in the following ways:

+- Rerun the entire workflow.

+- Rerun the workflow starting at a specific action.
+The resubmitted action and all subsequent actions run as usual.

 Completing this task creates and adds a new workflow run to your workflow's run history.

 > [!NOTE]
 >